The Godfathers: Reformation

 In 2008, the band reformed with its original line-up.
+On February 14, 2009 the band did one show in the U.S.A., at Metro in Chicago, advertised as St. Valentine's Day Massacre.
 In March 2009, the band announced a change with Del Bartle returning to replace Kris Dollimore.
 Grant Nicholas later replaced George Mazur on drums, and Mike Gibson also left the band.
 In 2010, a live album, Shot Live at the 100 Club, was released as a CD/DVD set on Secret Records.

 2011 saw the band release two download-only singles "Back Into the Future" and "The Outsider".
 "Primitive Man" followed the next year and all were included on their comeback album Jukebox Fury, released in 2013.
 Promotion for the album included a month-long UK tour supporting the Stranglers and drummer Dave Twigg stepping in for recently departed Grant Nicholas.
 2014 saw another fresh line-up change, with two new guitarists, Mauro Venegas and Steve Crittall, replacing Del Bartle, and Tim James replacing (the recently returned) Grant Nicholas on drums.
 A new double-sided single, "Till My Heart Stops Beating" / "Rewind Time" was released in June 2015, and the band undertook several European and UK tours, also celebrating their 30th anniversary with a headline show at the 100 Club where they played 30 songs – one for each year – over the course of two sets.

 In 2016, Chris Coyne left the band and was replaced by Darren Birch, formerly of Gunfire Dance, and touring bassist for both Walter Lure and Brian James (ex-the Damned).
 The new line-up recorded a new album, A Big Bad Beautiful Noise, in Birmingham that summer, which was released in February 2017, preceded by a single, "You Don't Love Me".
 Reviews hailed the album as the band's best in many years, with Vive Le Rock claiming it was "up there with the Godfathers' '80s classics".

 During the A Big Bad Beautiful Noise 2017 tour through Europe, Mauro Venegas left the band and was replaced by guitarist Alex McBain.

-In 2019, Peter Coyne announced he had parted ways with the previous Godfathers line-up, stating that he can "no longer work, tour or perform with Steve, Tim, Alex and Darren."
-With a new line-up consisting of bassist Jon Priestley, guitarists Richie Simpson and Paul Humphreys, and drummer Billy Duncanson, the Godfathers released the double A-side single "I'm Not Your Slave"/"Wild and Free" on 17 June 2020, followed by the album Alpha Beta Gamma Delta in September 2022.
+In 2019, Peter Coyne announced he had fired the previous Godfathers line-up, stating that he can "no longer work, tour or perform with Steve, Tim, Alex and Darren."
+With a new line-up consisting of bassist Jon Priestley, guitarists Richie Simpson and Paul Humphreys, and drummer Billy Duncanson, Coyne and the revamped Godfathers released the double A-side single "I'm Not Your Slave"/"Wild and Free" on 17 June 2020, followed by the album Alpha Beta Gamma Delta in September 2022.